 I remember hearing or reading something about a river in England(?) that was very narrow but incredibly deep and fast flowing.
 At parts it looked like a stream that you could wade across but it was actually hundreds of feet deep.
 It was described in a way that made it sound like a terrifying abyss masquerading as a small country stream/river.
 Googlefu has failed me, it thinks I'm looking for the Thames.
 Help me out, AskMeFi!

 Hi all, I have a side project in which I want to see the places I frequent on a yearly basis.
 I have gotten my hands on a beautiful data sheet that logs all my movements in the past year travel wise, and now I want to display that data on a map. [more inside]

+This is essentially a legal question.
+Is Fort Lee New Jersey within the Port District of New York and New Jersey?
+The Port District is the area which the two states described the area that the Port Authority would be responsible for controlling on port matters when they set up the Port Authority of New York and New Jersey.
+I want to know if Fort Lee, New Jersey, is within that area.
 The exact description, which I have no idea how to plot is below.
 I'm hoping someone can just point me to a document proving it or a map of the Port District with either Fort Lee in or out of the district.
 Or its so obvious I don't even need to have a map. [more inside]

 I'm looking for geography books for my 9 year old son.
 He's into looking at maps, especially historical maps of countries that no longer exist or ancient civilizations (although that's not a requirement).
 History and cultural information is good too. [more inside]